ChorusOne/predictomatic/docs/user_guide.md

 In other words,
 you cannot realize profits until the market resolves.
 This ensures that the market can be dissolved when it is unclear how it should resolve.
+When a market dissolves,
-Every participant gets their deposit back, and we pretend that no trades ever happened.
+every participant gets their deposit back, as if no trades ever happened.
 Although it is not possible to withdraw, you can exit a non-neutral position and take profits by trading until you have an equal amount of every outcome share.